tommy3001/blog_project3001_org/introtwisted.rst

 a large number of protocols (including `HTTP <http://en.wikipedia.org/wiki/HTTP>`_ , `XMPP <http://en.wikipedia.org/wiki/Extensible_Messaging_and_Presence_Protocol>`_ ,
 `NNTP <http://en.wikipedia.org/wiki/Network_News_Transfer_Protocol>`_ , `IMAP <http://en.wikipedia.org/wiki/Internet_Message_Access_Protocol>`_ ,
 `SSH <http://en.wikipedia.org/wiki/Secure_Shell>`_, `IRC <http://en.wikipedia.org/wiki/IRC>`_ , `FTP <http://en.wikipedia.org/wiki/File_Transfer_Protocol>`_ ,
 and others).
+Twisted is mainly an event-driven networking engine.
 This means that you can define callbacks in Twisted.
 Callbacks are functions, which will be called when an event arrived.
 This has the advantage, that your program is not blocking when it must wait for example of a network connection.
 In this time your program can do different stuff, for example database tasks.
 In this program is a network interface implemented which allows calls from other hosts to execute different functions on the server.